 \subsubsection{Examples of Models}

-The number of variants proposed is still growing\footnote{For an exhaustive and constantly updated list of GAN papers see for example: \url{https://github.com/hindupuravinash/the-gan-zoo}}.
+The number of proposed variants is still growing .
 An in-depth survey on GANs is~\cite{gui21}.
-Indeed, several refinements have been proposed in the past years, such as using deep convolutional networks~\cite{radford16} or self-attention~\cite{zhang18a}, incrementally growing the networks \cite{karras18}, or by scaling the model parameters \cite{brock18}.
-In the following, we present examples that are relevant to the the problem of machine creativity.
+Indeed, several refinements have been proposed in the past years, such as using deep convolutional networks~\cite{radford16} or self-attention~\cite{zhang18a}, incrementally growing the networks \cite{karras18}, or scaling the model parameters \cite{brock18}.
+In the following, we present examples that are relevant to the issue of machine creativity.

 The problem of non-meaningful representation has been addressed in different ways.
 For instance, InfoGAN \cite{chen16} adds a latent code $\mathbf{c}$ to $\mathbf{z}$.
-An auxiliary model learns to predict $c$ given the sample generated by means of it.
+An auxiliary model learns to predict $\mathbf{c}$ given the sample generated by means of it.
 In this way, it can learn disentangled representations in a completely unsupervised manner.
-Another possibility is BiGAN \cite{donahue17}.
+Another possibility is Bidirectional GAN (BiGAN) \cite{donahue17}.
 In order to include an inverse mapping from data to latent representation, an encoder is added to the architecture.
 The discriminator is then trained to distinguish between pairs of random noise and synthetic data and pairs of real data and latent encoding.
-It is also possible to condition the generation by means of a target content \cite{odena17}, a text \cite{reed16}, or even an image \cite{isola17}.
+It is possible to condition the generation by means of a target content \cite{odena17}, a text \cite{reed16}, or even an image \cite{isola17}.
 In order to do so, it is sufficient to use the conditional information as input for both generator and discriminator~\cite{mirza14}.
 Similarly, image-to-image translation is possible also without paired datasets.
-CycleGAN \cite{zhu17} trains two generators (from one domain to another, and vice-versa) so that each of them produces images both from the target domain and correctly reconstructed by the counterpart.
+CycleGAN \cite{zhu17} trains two generators (from one domain to another, and vice versa) so that each of them produces images both from the target domain and correctly reconstructed by the counterpart.